vengadeshks/Hotel-Management-System-with-admin-page-using-php-/README.md

 10. Hurray!
 That's it!

 ### SOFTWARES USED
-  - XAMPP was installed on the Ubuntu 19.04 machine and APACHE2 Server and MySQL were initialized.
-And, files were built inside opt/lampp/htdocs/myhmsp
+  - XAMPP was installed on the windows and APACHE2 Server and MySQL were initialized.
+And, files were built inside C:\xampp\htdocs\hms
   - Brackets was used as a text editor.
   - Google Chrome Version 77.0.3865.90 was used to run the project (localhost/myhmsp was used as the url).